giuferrero/biomarkerbox/gui/text/1_QC.md

-This section will perform a quality control analysis on the input data verifying:
+This section will perform a quality control analysis and preprocessing of the input data verifying:

 * The consistency of the sample IDs
 * The presence of NA values
 * The presence of non numeric values in the count table
+* The normality of the data distribution
+* The presence of outlier values

 The following report files will be generated: